vdavydzenka/PPAOS_Research/README.md

 ## Acknowledgements

-This research integrates my dual interests in **speech science and computational data analysis**.
-It combines clinical research questions with python/javascript programming.
 I would like to thank **Dr. Kriegel** for her guidance throughout the project and for her help with data analysis.